amanda-zambrana/portfolio/README.md

 # portfolio
-This repository is for my e portfolio!
+This repository holds the code for my e portfolio!

+I programmed this website to display my projects, skills, research writings, and experience.